 Moms & Babies First: Ohio’s Black Infant Vitality Program helps to reduce the number of low birth weight babies, infant deaths and sickness within the ethnic communities of Montgomery County.
 Our Certified Community Health Workers conduct regularly scheduled home visits, educating parents on prenatal and postpartum care, along with information/education on toddler health and care through age one.
 We also offer a Fatherhood component to engage the father throughout the pregnancy and beyond.

-Key findings from Ohio Death Certificates, Ohio Department of Health, in 2012 there were 8 infant deaths for every 1,000 live births in Montgomery County.
-Since 2003, the infant mortality rate has increased 10%.
-The Black infant mortality rate is more than 2 times higher than the White infant mortality rate (14.2 vs 6.3 per 1,000 live births).
+According to the Ohio Department of Health, Bureau of Vital Statistics, in 2016 there were 6.8 infant deaths for every 1,000 live births in Montgomery County.
+Since 2012, the infant mortality rate has decreased by 15%.
+Although we’ve seen a decrease in the infant death rate, Black babies are dying at a rate more than 2 times higher than White babies (12.6 compared to 5.0 deaths per 1,000 live births) in Montgomery County.

 Infant mortality is an important indicator of the overall health of a community.
-In 2011, Ohio had the 5th highest infant mortality rate in the U.S.; Montgomery County’s rate was higher than Ohio’s.
+In 2015, Ohio had the 11th worst infant mortality rate in the U.S.; Montgomery County’s rate was higher than Ohio’s.

 The goal of the Moms & Babies First program is to target women early in their pregnancies (preferably first trimester) who may have risk factors that can contribute to poor pregnancy outcomes.
 These risk factors include, but are not limited to: age, previous pregnancy with a poor outcome, homelessness, low income, under/uninsured, poor nutrition, smoking, abuse, etc. A risk assessment will be done prior to enrollment into the program.